 - Teach them to sing the song while playing

 - Reserve your spot in the Betty Ford Rehabilitation Center.
 You’ll need it when the success goes to your head after video footage of your adorable 5-year-old student singing “Folsom Prison Blues” goes viral.

 Grab 41 chord charts I've converted to bass lines

 That last bit actually happened (minus the need for rehab, thank goodness).
 In 2009, recital footage of my student Wesley’s perfect storm of dimples, Elmer Fudd pronunciation, and a grim tale about shooting “a man in Weno” got several million views in a single day.
 Check it out:

 The day after the video went viral, I got calls from the producers for Ellen and Jimmy Kimmel.
-Thankfully, everyone kept their heads: Wesley stayed out of the unhealthy TV spotlights, and I stayed out of the Betty Ford Center (never really a concern--alcohol gives me gas).
+Thankfully, everyone kept their heads: Wesley stayed out of the unhealthy TV spotlights, and I stayed out of the Betty Ford Center.

 Ready to try this technique?
 Download a zip file of all 41 chord charts I’ve converted to bass lines.
 They feature a range of rock, country, and pop artists that appeal to young kids, such as Adele, Taylor Swift, Bob Dylan, Foo Fighters, and Bon Jovi.